CMSgov/dpc-static-site/common/docsV1.md

 <div class="ds-c-alert ds-c-alert--warn">
   <div class="ds-c-alert__body">
     <p class="ds-c-alert__text">
       This method DOES NOT validate the JWT signature, public key, or client tokens.
-It merely verifies that the necessary elements are present in the JWT entity
+It merely verifies that the necessary elements are present in the JWT entity.
     </p>
   </div>
 </div>